awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interact-with-client-devices-in-components.md

 ------

 You can use MQTT topic wildcards to relay messages on topics that match a topic filter\.
+If you use MQTT bridge v2\.2\.0 or later, you can use MQTT topic wildcards in topic filters when the source broker is local publish/subscribe\.
 For more information, see [MQTT bridge component configuration](mqtt-bridge-component.md#mqtt-bridge-component-configuration)\.

 ## Receive MQTT messages from client devices<a name="receive-client-device-messages"></a>